 Chef is a joyous celebration of food, fatherhood and following your passions.

 I thought before I sat down to write this, I was going to do a piece crammed with as many cooking and food puns as I could think of.
-But to concentrate on the culinary aspects of this movie is to do writer/ director/ star Jon Favreau’s latest film a great disservice.
+But to concentrate on the culinary aspects of “Chef” is to do writer/ director/ star Jon Favreau’s latest film a great disservice.
 Yes, there is amazing gastronomy throughout this film, but the cuisine is merely the medium, not the message.
 Instead, it’s a joyous celebration of family, fatherhood and following your passion.
 It’s a heartfelt exhortation to take a look at your life, understand what’s truly important and concentrate on doing what brings you happiness and fulfilment, not what makes you appear successful.

-When disillusioned chef Carl Casper is blocked from changing the menu by the owner of the restaurant where he works, the resultant poor review combines with his social media naïveté to create a career-derailing online outburst which quickly goes viral (Twitter plays a huge part in the movie).
+When disillusioned chef Carl Casper is blocked from changing the menu by the owner of the restaurant where he works, the resultant poor review combines with his social media naïveté to create a career-derailing online outburst which quickly goes viral (pre-Musk Twitter plays a huge part in the movie).
 Casper starts to re-examine his life, and with help from his ex-wife starts to rebuild both his relationship with his young son and rediscover his passion for cooking.

 There’s a lot of publicity focussed on the star names in this: Scarlett Johansson, Dustin Hoffman, Oliver Platt, Robert Downey Jr – in fact, there’s even a quote on the poster from Screenthing saying ‘Robert Downey Jr is awesome’.
 Now, as a general statement of fact, I don’t have a problem with that, but the thing is, he’s in the movie for, like, five minutes in total.
 The big star names are mere cameos in “Chef”, and the film belongs to Sophia Vergara, John Lequizamo, Jon Favreau and young star Emjay Anthony.